The following questions may help you determine whether marijuana is a problem in your life.

 If you answered yes to any of the above questions, you may have a problem with marijuana.

 If you have a desire to stop using marijuana, you are in the right place.
 To get started, take a look at the MA pamphlets, For The Newcomer and Detoxing from Marijuana.
-Learn about what you can expect by reading, What happens at MA meetings?
-Then find an in-person meeting, attend one by phone or online, or join the discussion at the Marijuana Anonymous Connection Forum.
+Learn about what you can expect by reading, The MA Meeting and the Home Group.
+Then find an in-person meeting, attend one by phone or online.
 We are all here to help.